Biodiversity Hawke's Bay

 Regional Biodiversity Strategy

-HBRC has been the facilitator to develop this shared strategy since 2012.
-The strategy is a blueprint, weaving together what each organisation does best, and adding a clear vision for how they will work together, to include Māori values and involve the wider community.
+The strategy was developed collaboratively with other organisations and interests, and sets out a blueprint, weaving together what each organisation does best, adding a clear vision for how they will work together, to include Māori values and involve the wider community.

 Biodiversity Action Plan

-The Implementation Planning Group is proud to have developed the HB Biodiversity Action Plan 2017-2020.
-The Action Plan is an companion document to the Strategy, and sets out how, by working together, we begin to implement the ambitious goals of the Strategy.
-A series of outreach workshops in 2016 helped decide the six top priority actions that are set out in the Action Plan:
+The Biodiversity Hawke's Bay Action Plan 2017-2020 is an companion document to the Strategy.
+It sets out how, by working together, we begin to implement the ambitious goals of the Strategy.
+The six top priority actions were established through collaborative workshops.

-- Ecosystem mapping and prioritisation.
-This is essential to know where we should be putting our efforts first, and is currently underway.
+- Ecosystem mapping and ecological prioritisation so we know where we should be putting our efforts first (currently underway).

-The Accord is a living document - anyone who is passionate about biodiversity and wants to share the vision can sign up at any time.
-Signatories as at July 2016 are:
+The Accord is a living document - Anyone who is passionate about biodiversity and wants to share the vision can sign up at any time.

 Accountable Partners - have core responsibilities to actively improve the region’s biodiversity.
-Accountable Partners are typically organisations who have statutory responsibilities, or organisations whose core purposes is to deliver biodiversity outcomes:
+Accountable Partners are typically organisations which have statutory responsibilities or have core purposes to deliver biodiversity outcomes.

 Department of Conservation